icon-project/multisig-wallet/README.md

 ```
 #### replaceWalletOwner

-Replace existing wallet owner to new wallet owner.
+Replaces an existing wallet owner by a new wallet owner.

 ```python
 @external